------------------------------------------------------------------------------------------------------------------------

 African-Americans claim their children are better off learning among another people's children.

 Well, we are all acutely aware that the American Negro never made even the slightest movement toward the goal of achieving self-determination.
 Indeed, they actually did the COMPLETE opposite!
-This incredible and unprecedented act of demanding integration into another male-group, again, a group they are also claiming is their brutal oppressor, I firmly believe, has to be explained.
-It simply should not be good enough to attempt to explain away this unprecedented demand by saying that civil rights was/is about the fight for "equality,” "freedom," and "manhood" and that these attributes (for the Negro) could only be achieved by forcing their Anglo oppressor to give them integration rights i.e Compulsory Inclusionism.
+This incredible and unprecedented act of demanding integration into another male-group - a group they are claiming is their brutal oppressor - I firmly believe has to be explained.
+It simply should not be good enough to attempt to explain away this unprecedented demand by saying that civil rights was about the fight for "equality,” "freedom," and "manhood" and that these attributes (for the Negro) could only be achieved by forcing their Anglo oppressor to give them integration rights i.e. Compulsory Inclusionism.

 So,